wehlutyk/thesis/content/2-brainscopypaste-1-intro.md

 While this limits the scope of our results to the particular data set we use, the methodological point we also make is left intact.
 By characterizing words using 6 well-studied features, we identify what makes a substitution more likely, and how a word changes when it is substituted.
 This exploratory approach uncovers a number of transmission biases consistent with known effects in linguistics.
 While the transformations we describe are not the only ones at work in this data set, our analysis also indicates that feature-specific attractors could exist because of the substitution process.
-This study can be viewed as analyzing part of the transmission step operating in transmission chains of artificial languages like those studied by @kirby_cumulative_2008, yet with natural language out of the laboratory.
+This study can be viewed as analysing part of the transmission step operating in transmission chains of artificial languages like those studied by @kirby_cumulative_2008, yet with natural language out of the laboratory.

 The next section describes our hypotheses along with a review of the psycholinguistics literature.
-Then, we describe the data set and detail the various assumptions that were made in order to analyze it.
+Then, we describe the data set and detail the various assumptions that were made in order to analyse it.
 Next, we introduce the measures we built to observe cognitive biases operating in quote transmission.
 Finally, we discuss the relevance of these results for the study of cultural evolution, followed with general guidelines for further work.